christielau/portfolio/pages/about.md

 I graduated in BSc Psychology in 2012 and MSc Human-Computer Interaction with Ergonomics in 2015, both at UCL.
 I worked in different areas in business, from design to marketing between my two degrees.
 After my master degree, I grew my design and research repertoire while working with a wide range of clients.
 Recently I have joined Capco and trained over 80 clients from investment banks on design thinking.

 My empirical psychology background and my experience in business and marketing drive my design process.
 I conduct user research using qualitative and quantitative methods.
 Then I provide tested design products and services that address user needs and business KPIs.
+Workplace user experience excites me and I thrive on crafting holistic, surface-to-core experiences for both internal and external users.

 > To me, user experience (UX) includes UI, product, interaction, and service design.
 (I'm in Don Norman's camp of UX definition.)